UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

     •	Highlander summer camp, 1987, tape 2
     •	Highlander summer camp, 1987, tape 3

-Also list the range, if you are certain of the exact range of the materials:
+Also list the range if you are certain of the exact range of the materials:

     •	Highlander summer camp, 1989, tape 1 of 2
     •	Highlander summer camp, 1989, tape 2 of 2

 If an item contains multiple events or recordings, list each event and use a semi-colon to separate events.
-If multiple locations or dates are listed on a multi-event item, list locations dates in the title using the style guide for finding aid dates:
+If multiple locations or dates are listed on a multi-event item list locations dates in the title using the style guide for finding aid dates:

     •	Beggars, practice tape; Ruby, practice tape
     •	Peter Holsapple, "Holy Night", September 1985; dB's, "Feliz Navidad", "Holiday Spirit" and "Never Say When"